 However, what people don't properly do is filtering reviews to find the ones that explicitly mention "bed bugs".
 Follow some of the tips below to properly research hotels and filter reviews.

-Apart from reviews, you should check news articles and blog posts online.
+Apart from reviews, you can check news articles.
 Usually when a popular hotel has a bed bug problem, the media picks up on the story.
 To find out if there are any news articles or posts about a specific hotel, you can use search engine features that allow you to only search for pages on the internet that have the words "bed bugs" and [hotel name] on the same page.
 If you search using qutoation marks, like this: "hotel name here" "bed bugs" -- you will only get search results for pages that have both the hotel name and the words "bed bugs" on the web page.
 This allows you to easily filter through and force the search engine to only find for you the pages you are looking for, namely, reports and bed bug complaints at a specific hotel.

 2) Luggage Protection

 Upon arrival to your place-of-stay, be cautious with your luggage.
 The first thing you want to do is to inspect the room and bed to find obvious red flags.

 Do not immediately bring your suitcases in to the room.
 It is a good idea to inspect the room and only accept staying there as long as it is clean and free of bed bugs/evidence of bed bugs.

 Perform a simple homeowner check.
 Some people might prefer to place their luggage in the bathtub while they make sure the room seems clean and un-infested.
 This will decrease the likelihood of having bed bugs crawl on to your bags and hide in the zipper folds and other parts.